Compressed Index with Construction in Compressed Space: Introduction

-We make a step to solve this problem by presenting an index with $O(\delta\log\frac{n}{\delta})$ space and $O(m + (\mathrm{occ} + 1)\log^\epsilon n)$ search time that can be built in this space in $O(n\log n)$ expected time by one left-to-right pass in a streaming fashion.
-We do not use the Karp--Rabin hashes and the randomization in the construction can be removed using deterministic dictionaries instead of hash tables (with a slowdown).
+We make a step forward to solve this problem by presenting an index with $O(\delta\log\frac{n}{\delta})$ space and $O(m + (\mathrm{occ} + 1)\log^\epsilon n)$ search time that can be built in $O(n\log n)$ expected time by one left-to-right pass in a streaming fashion with $O(\delta\log\frac{n}{\delta})$ construction space.
+We do not use the Karp--Rabin hashes and the randomization in the construction can be removed using deterministic dictionaries instead of hash tables (with a slowdown by an $O(\sqrt{\frac{\log n}{\log\log n}})$ factor, see \cite{AnderssonThorup,Ruzic}).
 The result is purely theoretical due to large constants under the big-O but, we believe, its ideas might inspire practical designs.
-We conjecture that the index can be further improved to $O(\delta\log\frac{n}{\delta\alpha})$ space and $O(m/\alpha + (\mathrm{occ} + 1)\log^\epsilon n)$ time in the string packed model (see \cite{BilleGortzSkjoldjensen,MunroNavarroNekrich}); this direction is left for a future work.
+We conjecture that the index can be further improved to $O(\delta\log\frac{n}{\delta\alpha})$ space (also the construction space) and $O(m/\alpha + (\mathrm{occ} + 1)\log^\epsilon n)$ time in the string packed model (see \cite{BilleGortzSkjoldjensen,MunroNavarroNekrich}); this direction is left for a future work.